 This flowchart, adapted from the league rulebook, may be a handy guide through the madness.
 Before starting, it may be helpful to remember that in MLS, all contracts are owned by the league, not its individual clubs (that's how they're able to have such a huge amount of control over player movement).

-Zoom over this graphic by hovering your mouse over the part you'd like to see close.
 A glossary of bolded terms is available at the bottom.

 Glossary of terms